 We also estimated the potential budget impact of different types of DPPs among candidate populations for such treatment in the US.
-Our estimates are based on those found in the published and grey literature, as well as communications with individual DPP vendors.
+Our estimates are based on those found in the published and grey literature for in-person and digital human coached programs; no published data were available for digital fully automated DPPs.
 We combined estimates of the mean cost per participant with estimates of the prediabetes population potentially eligible for DPPs, as well as different assumed levels of uptake of such programs.

 Potential budget impact was defined as the total incremental cost of DPPs for the enrolled population, calculated as the incremental health care costs of DPPs minus any health care costs that were offset in enrolled participants.
 All costs were undiscounted and estimated over one- and five-year time horizons.
 The five-year timeframe was of primary interest, given the potential for cost offsets to accrue over time.
-The candidate population size is approximately 93.7 million individuals in the US using FPG of 100-125 mg/dL as the definition of prediabetes and approximately 31.2 million individuals using 110-125 mg/dL.
+The candidate population size is approximately 93.7 million individuals in the US using FPG of 100-125 mg/dL as the definition of prediabetes, and approximately 31.2 million individuals using 110-125 mg/dL.
 We assumed that 2% of the eligible population would enroll in each year.

 Over the entire five-year time horizon, 10% uptake for individuals meeting the ADA definition (i.e., including individuals with FPG of 100-109 mg/dL) would lead to approximately 9.4 million individuals enrolled in a DPP for one or more years.
 Across this timeframe, the weighted potential budget impact (i.e., adjusted for differing periods of utilization and associated cost-offsets) for inperson individual programs is approximately \$2,800 per participant, leading to an average annual potential budget impact of approximately \$5.2 billion.
-Estimated savings from enrollment in inperson group and digital automated programs, which are cost-saving after one year, continue to accrue over five years, resulting in estimated potential savings of \$2.2 billion and \$130 million per year, respectively.
+Estimated savings from enrollment in inperson group programs, which are cost-saving after one year, continue to accrue over five years, resulting in estimated potential savings of \$2.2 billion per year.
 Digital programs with human coaches increase costs by \$220 million over a one-year time horizon, but generate potential cost savings of approximately \$1.2 billion over a five-year time horizon.
+Preliminary analyses suggest that digital automated DPPs appear to be cost-saving at one and five years, although no published data are available (see section 6.3 for analyses based on unpublished data).
 Results of the potential budget impact analysis using the broader definition of prediabetes are presented in Table ES2, while results using the narrower definition can be found in section 6.3 of the full report.